Mesa Ridge High School

 Mesa Ridge High School is a school in Widefield School District 3, a school district in El Paso County, Colorado.
 The school is zoned to receive students from Fountain, and the Colorado Springs suburbs of Security and Widefield.
 Mesa Ridge opened in 1997.
-The first graduating class commenced in 1999.
+The first graduating class commenced in 2000.
 Mesa Ridge is the newest of three high schools in the district, after Widefield High School and Discovery High School.
+The district also includes a K-12 online school, The Haven.

 Academics

 Mesa Ridge is a comprehensive public high school offering traditional high school courses as well as honors and Advanced Placement, Career & Technical Programs, and Concurrent Enrollment.